-This series is design certified in accordance with American National Standard Z21.11.2-2016 by the Underwriter's Laboratories as an Unvented Room Heater and should be installed according to these instructions.
+This series is design certified in accordance with American National Standard Z21.11.2 by the Canadian Standards Association Laboratories as an Unvented Room Heater and should be installed according to these instructions.

 Any alteration of the original design, installed other than as shown in these instructions or use with a type of gas not shown on the rating plate is the responsibility of the person and company making the change.